 Prospectors might have also been inspired by tales of Swift's "lost" silver mine, allegedly discovered in 1760 in eastern Kentucky, southwest Virginia or eastern Tennessee by an Englishman named Jonathan Swift.
 Some say the mine might have been located in southwestern West Virginia.

-According to the legend, Swift explored Kentucky prior to Daniel Boone, and was led by a wounded bear into a cave in which he discovered silver.
-He returned often to the cave to smelt bars and coins and buried part of his treasure nearby.
-He later walled the cave to prevent its discovery but was stricken blind and was never able to find it.
+According to the legend, Swift explored Kentucky before Daniel Boone and was led by a wounded bear into a cave where he discovered silver.
+He often returned to the cave to smelt bars and coins and buried part of his treasure nearby.
+He later walled the cave to prevent its discovery but was stricken blind and could never find it.

 Is there silver in West Virginia?
-According to the West Virginia Geologic Survey, no native silver has been recognized to date in West Virginia.
+According to the West Virginia Geologic Survey, no native silver has been recognized in West Virginia.

 Lost silver lode in Jackson County may be more than a legend